 CBCA’s Economic Activity Study of Denver Metro Culture is a biennial report that quantifies the economic contributions that arts and culture make on the Denver metro area.
-In collaboration with Scientific & Cultural Facilities District (SCFD), CBCA has been demonstrating the social and financial impact of the arts on our region for over two decades.
+In collaboration with Scientific & Cultural Facilities District (SCFD), CBCA has been demonstrating the social and financial impact of the arts on our region for three decades.

 CBCA’s latest Economic Activity Study of Metro Denver Culture, presented by U.S. Bank, quantifies the financial and social impact of arts, cultural and scientific organizations funded by SCFD in the 2022 calendar year.
 This study illustrates the recovery process from the COVID-19 pandemic and the changes in economic activity related to the Metro Denver cultural sector since 1993, when the first report was published.

 Read the comprehensive whitepaper, written by BBC Research & Consulting

 Read the press release

 - Record-Breaking Recovery – Economic activity generated by the cultural sector in the Metro Denver area reached a new record-level high in 2022, indicating a rapid recovery from the pandemic.
 The ripple effect from direct and indirect spending on operations, audience engagement and capital projects has significantly influenced the regional economy.